discrete-void/GitHub_Constellate/docs/index.md

 3. Run the following command ```python python_repos.py``` in your interpreter.

-4. The SVG file will be generated and you can view the graphical output using your browser :wine_glass:
+4. The SVG file will be generated and you can view the graphical output using your browser.

 ## <strong> That's all</strong>
 __________________________________________________